Sensex and Nifty trade flat | India Infoline

-The market breadth reveals that 2,450 shares have advanced, 1,035 shares have declined, and 115 shares have remained unchanged.
+Market breadth data reveals that 2,230 shares have advanced, 1,170 shares have declined, and 75 shares have remained unchanged, suggesting a mixed sentiment across the market.

-On the Nifty, the top gainers are Hindalco, BPCL, Tata Steel, and LTIMindtree.
-The major losers on the Nifty include M&M, Axis Bank, Bharti Airtel, and SBI Life Insurance.
-Stocks that have reached 52-week highs on the Nifty are Shriram Finance, TCS, and Tech Mahindra.
+On the Sensex, the top gainers include Titan Company, which continues to perform strongly, followed by Asian Paints, ITC, and Bajaj Finserv, which have all shown positive gains today.

-Within the Sensex, the leading gainers are Tata Steel, TCS, NTPC, and Power Grid Corp.
-The major decliners on the Sensex are M&M, Axis Bank, Bharti Airtel, and ICICI Bank.
-TCS and Tech Mahindra have hit 52-week highs on the Sensex.
+Conversely, the Nifty’s top losers are UltraTech Cement, Tata Steel, SBI, and HDFC Bank, reflecting a decline in these stocks’ performance.

 Related Tags